wackysysadmin/ocsp-responder-container/README.md

 <h3>Building the container from scratch</h3>
 The container can be built manually, it is only an Alpine image with OpenSSL and CMD values set.

-Enter a directory and create a Dockerfile with the contents from <a href=https://github.com/wackysysadmin/ocsp-server-container/blob/main/Dockerfile>here</a>.
+Enter a directory and create a Dockerfile with the contents from <a href=https://github.com/wackysysadmin/ocsp-responder-container/blob/main/Dockerfile>here</a>.

 Create the container using build command:
 ```
-docker build -t ocsp-server:latest .
+docker build -t ocsp-responder:latest .
 ```
 <h1>Known issues</h1>